NOAA-EMC/EMC_verif-global/README.md

 $ ./run_verif_global.sh ../parm/config/config.vrfy.example
 ```
 # Known issues
-Pandas library versions 2.1.0 and greater will return warnings when running the METplus plotting scripts about incompatible dtypes.
+Pandas library versions 2.1.0 and greater will return warnings when running Python plotting scripts about incompatible dtypes.
 These warnings can be ignored, but note that future versions of Pandas (v3.0.0) will turn these warnings into errors.
-Avoid using Pandas v3.0.0 until METplus has been updated to be compatible.
+Avoid using Pandas v3.0.0 until EMC_verif-global has been updated to be compatible.